Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 If the policy does not have a description, or the policy references an external link or markdown file the Discovery Agent will use the value defined by the `APIMANAGER_INVOKEPOLICYDEFAULTDESCRIPTION` environment variable.

+For the Traceability to properly associate a Marketplace Consumer with a transaction the Invoke Policy must set the subject id as documented in the Invoke Policy link above.
+Updating the client application in API Manager has to be completed outside of the Discovery Agent for the Traceability to be able to make this association.

 #### Customizing Discovery Agent to manage subscription approval and notifications

 Various use cases are supported to approve a subscription using the `CENTRAL_SUBSCRIPTIONS_APPROVAL_MODE` variable: